spack/spack-bootstrap-mirrors/README.md

-slightly customized version of either the [manylinux1](https://github.com/alalazo/manylinux/tree/manylinux1) image or of the [manylinux2014](https://github.com/alalazo/manylinux/tree/master) image, depending on the target architecture.
+slightly customized version of either the [manylinux1](https://github.com/alalazo/manylinux/tree/manylinux1) image or of the [manylinux2014](https://github.com/alalazo/manylinux/tree/master) image.
 The customization is minimal and amounts to avoid removing `libpython.a` in the final image, since this library is needed by `CMake` to build `clingo`.
 For a thorough explanation on why this library is missing upstream in the `manylinux`